Nonlinear dynamics of femtosecond laser interaction with the central nervous system in zebrafish: Results

-Figure \ref{fig2} c) summarizes the photons per area related to two irradiation regimes.
-Although ROS production is anticipated to be higher at 343\,nm irradiation due to the linear absorption of the fluorophores GFP and mKate2 labeling neurons and glial cells, our results show that higher peak intensities can be achieved on the sample with lower photon flux.
-This finding is of critical importance, as ultra-violet pulses have generally been avoided for biological imaging due to their high phototoxicity and absorption by DNA \cite{mohanty2002comet, he2009mechanism, rapp2013soft}.

-In the second series of measurements, the irradiation time was increased while maintaining the peak intensity below the damage threshold.
-Our study on photon flux revealed that, for irradiation at 343\,nm and 515\,nm, the lesion expands with increased irradiation time, showing gradual damage.
+The dwell time in the second series of measurements increased while the peak intensity was below the damage threshold.
+Our study on photon flux revealed that, for irradiation at 343\,nm and 515\,nm, the lesion expands with increased dwell time, showing gradual damage.
 However, the response is entirely different for 1030\,nm irradiation.
-By increasing the irradiation time at a peak intensity below the damage threshold, no damage was observed.
-Figure \ref{fig2} d) shows photon flux versus irradiation time for three different wavelengths.
-At 343\,nm, photo damage is visible following 30\,s of irradiation, signifying that tissue damage at this wavelength is predominantly driven by linear mechanisms.
-In contrast, at 515\,nm irradiation wavelength, damage was observed at double the photon flux threshold, hinting at the involvement of nonlinear processes.
-Remarkably, at 1030\,nm, it is possible to extend the irradiation duration to several minutes, by keeping the peak intensity below the damage threshold.
+No damage was observed by increasing the dwell time at a peak intensity below the damage threshold, as judged by loss of fluorescence signal or compromised tissue integrity.
+Figure \ref{fig2} e shows photon flux versus dwell time for three different wavelengths.
+At 343\,nm, photo damage is visible following 30\,s of irradiation, signifying that linear mechanisms predominantly drive tissue damage at this wavelength due to absorption by DNA \cite{mohanty2002comet, he2009mechanism, rapp2013soft} (see Supplementary Figure 2).
+In contrast, at 515\,nm irradiation wavelength, the damage was observed at one order of magnitude higher photon flux threshold, hinting at the involvement of nonlinear processes.
+At 1030\,nm, it is possible to extend the irradiation duration to several minutes.